davras/openhouseautomation/README.md

 - Arduino code finished for wired ethernet Arduino
 - Arduino code finished for wireless Arduino (CC3000 and WiFi shields)
-- Arduino code 90% complete for Makershed arLCD + WiFi shield.
+- Arduino code finished for Makershed arLCD + WiFi shield.
+- Arduino code finished for Sparkfun Weather Shield, but needs wiring diagram.
+- Spark code done for BMP180 and DS18B20 sensors

 To do:
 ======